 The problems we face are systemic, and so the changes we need to make are complex and interconnected.
 Many of the critical analyses and policy prescriptions that will be part of the new paradigm are already out there.
 Our aim is to communicate them more clearly, and more widely.

-You can download copies of our most recent reports on the Recent Publications page or find out who is involved on the Green House People page.
+You can also order this book, and order or download all of our Reports, Responses and Gases, from the Publications pages of this website, or find out who is involved on the Green House People page.
 Please also see who is supporting us on the page about our Advisory Group or check out our influences at Find Out More.

 |This we believe|

 Facing up to Climate Change: Optimism, Pessimism and Realism after Paris